 French Yule Log and Cake Recipe

 You probably know the French yule log as the classic French dessert served at Christmas time and called a Bûche de Noël.
 Below you will find a super easy buche de Noel recipe, perfect for kids to try as well as adults.
+But before we eat our cake, I thought you might like to learn a little about the yule log tradition.

 The Original Yule Log